Lists can be printed, embedded on web pages and shared with classmates.

 Spelling Bee Ninja allows you to take spelling tests using your custom spelling lists.

-The new spelling bee dialog will pop up and the selected spelling list will be preset under the “Words Source” option, set the other options and press “Start Test” to start your spelling test.
+The new dialog will pop up and the selected list will be preset under the “Words Source” option, set the other options and press “Start Test” to start your test.

-The “Flash Card” button will show up a dialog containing Flash Cards for the words in the curent list.
+The “Flash Card” button will show up a dialog containing Flash Cards for the current list.

 Use this feature to memorize the words you have to learn, especially the one contained in the “Error List”.